This post may contain affiliate links. Please read our disclosure policy.

 Ingredients

-- 12 ounces unsweetened cold brew coffee
+- 12 ounces cold brew coffee

 - 1/4 cup pure maple syrup